TamaraGrechanaya/tamaragrechanaya.github.io/Materials/Lecture1_Notes.md

 For the practical session, students should download the **ParlSpeech V2** dataset (Rauh & Schwalbach, available on Harvard Dataverse) and use the U.K. House of Commons subset, pre-filtered to a single parliament — say, 2017–2019 — to keep the corpus to about 5,000–10,000 speeches for in-class work.
 The relevant columns are `text`, `speaker`, `party`, `date`, and `agenda`.

 The walkthrough proceeds through five steps.
 First, load the CSV and inspect it to understand the structure.
 Second, build a `quanteda` corpus and tokenize: remove punctuation, numbers, and URLs; remove English stop words; lowercase.
-This is also a good moment to discuss with students what gets lost in each of these steps.
+This is also a good moment to reflect what gets lost in each of these steps.
 Third, build the Document-Feature Matrix from the tokenized corpus and trim rare words to keep the matrix manageable.
-Fourth, group the DFM by party and inspect the top features per group — students get an immediate "aha" moment when they see the most frequent words for Labour vs. Conservative vs. Green and recognize their substantive priorities.
+Fourth, group the DFM by party and inspect the top features per group — we can see the most frequent words for Labour vs. Conservative vs. Green and recognize their substantive priorities.
 Fifth, compute TF-IDF and use the `textstat_keyness` function to compute statistically significant party-distinctive vocabulary, then visualize with `textplot_keyness` and `ggplot2`.

-The discussion questions for the practical session should focus on the three things most likely to surprise students:
+The discussion questions for the practical session should focus on the three things:

 1. **What did stop word removal do to your data?** Inspect the output and find a case where removing a stop word probably changed the meaning.
 2. **Are the top words by party what you expected?** When they aren't — and they often aren't — this is informative.
 It might mean your preprocessing is too aggressive, your corpus is unbalanced, or your priors are wrong.